MitraDP/Detection-of-Surface-Defects-in-Magnetic-Tile-Images/README.md

 ## Solution Approach

 In semantic segmentation, every pixel in the image is assigned to a class.
 To train a network that detects defects at the pixel level (binary semantic segmentation), I define two main classes: defective and flawless.
-I have labelled the defective pixels as True (1) and the rest as False (0).
+I label the defective pixels as True (1) and the rest as False (0).

 Table 1 shows the number of images in each class.
 Since the dataset is highly imbalanced, I perform undersampling on the “Free” dataset and sample randomly 80 images.
 Using the stratified random sampling technique, I divide the datasets into train, validation and test sets using a 70/10/20 split.
 The images and their corresponding masks, which are in various sizes, are all resized to 224×224 pixels.
 Each pair of images and mask of the train dataset are randomly flipped horizontally or vertically or rotated at an angle of (0, -90, 90, 180) degrees.

 Table 1